dthies/moodle-block_deft/README.md

 # Deft response block #

-Provides polling and chat that update live without reloading main activity
+Provides polling and chat that update live without reloading main activity as well and text, audio and video sharing.

 Teachers may configure a number of questions or prompts in the block and change the visibilities and other conditions of the items.
 Comments